alixedi/land/apps/lituk.md

 color: "#d8781f"
 appstore: https://apps.apple.com/us/app/life-in-the-uk-untangled/id1512489096
 banner:
+  title: >-
-  title: "# Pass Life in the UK Test without Reading the Book!"
+    Do you know that you can pass your Life in the UK Test without actually reading the Book!

+    Just Close the Rings!
   subtitle: |-
     * 1000 carefully prepared Questions
     * Strategies to boost your confidence